shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/query-nft-data-with-openzeppelin-subgraphs.md

 # Deploying the subgraph

-Run the following command to set the deploy key for your subgraph project.
+Run the following command to set the deploy key for your subgraph project:

 ```text
 graph auth --studio <DEPLOY_KEY>
 ```

-Replace `<DEPLOY_KEY>` with your own deploy key that you got from <https://thegraph.com/studio/subgraph/galaxyeggnft/>.
+Replace `<DEPLOY_KEY>` with the deploy key from the Studio page https://thegraph.com/studio/subgraph/galaxyeggnft/.
 You should see the following output:

 ```text
 Deploy key set for https://api.studio.thegraph.com/deploy/